Showing all 16 results

 The Yanagisawa S991 is the Acura of soprano saxophones.
 It is built to extremely high standards, lasts forever, plays in tune, is easy to use.
 Basically, it does everything well.
 This horn is in excellent condition with only minor cosmetic wear from regular use.
 There is no past damage, and it comes in excellent playing condition.
 It just got a thorough tune up and is playing its best.
 The Yanagisawa S991 soprano has a rich, warm tone that is pleasant to listen to whether you are playing jazz, classical, or commercial music.
 I was just playing the Bach ‘Little’ Fugue in G minor on this soprano, and it really is almost the ideal instrument for the job.
 The intonation is just right on throughout, and the keywork is super comfortable and fast.

 Original case is in nice shape.
-I’ll post photos of the case and curved neck soon (oops), but they look much like the horn and straight neck.
-They are included.
 If you have been looking for a great soprano for a great price that is easy to play and reliable, this is it!

 Yanagisawa SC-9930 Curved Soprano Saxophone with High G!
 Rare$ 4,150